Table of contents

 - (Optional) The mbstring extension.

-- If you want to use the external HTML Tidy binary you must have
+If you want to use the external HTML Tidy binary you must have the binary

 - Edit retidy.php and change the value of htmltidy_config_dir.
 You must provide a path to a folder where ReTidy has the permission to save file which contains the htmltidy configuration (as generated based on the loaded profile).

 You must configure PHP to allow the usage of

 - If you do not want to use the external HTML Tidy binary, then you must install the php5-tidy extension.

 include("retidy.php"); $cleaner = new ReTidy('profile-name'); $cleaner->setCode($your_code); $cleaner->cleanCode(); $the_clean_code = $cleaner->getCode(); echo $cleaner->getMessages(); // if you want to see the verbose output unset($cleaner);